RisingStack/react-easy-state/README.md

 If you use a bundler, set up an alias for `@risingstack/react-easy-state` to point to your desired build.
 You can learn how to do it with webpack [here](https://webpack.js.org/configuration/resolve/#resolve-alias) and with rollup [here](https://github.com/rollup/rollup-plugin-alias#usage).

-## Contributing
+## Contributors :sparkles:

-Contributions are always welcome.
-Please read our [contributing documentation](CONTRIBUTING.md).
-Thanks!
+Contributions are always welcome, please read our [contributing documentation](CONTRIBUTING.md).

-## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):